On the varieties of the second row of the split Freudenthal-Tits Magic Square: Introduction

 \end{itemize}

 So it is interesting to see how these two points of view meet in our work.
 There remains to explain the choice of which kind of quadrics.
 We consider the same class as Zak was dealing with in the complex case: split quadrics (as the complex numbers are algebraically closed).
 Hence we consider so-called \emph{hyperbolic} quadrics in odd-dimensional projective space, and so-called \emph{parabolic} quadrics in even-dimensional projective space.
 This way, Zak's result follows entirely from ours, once the immediate consequences of the definition of Severi variety are accepted.

-The complexity and generality of the characterization does not allow a uniform proof dealing with all dimensions at the same time (where dimension $d$ means that $d+1$ is the dimension of the ambient projective space of the quadrics; we do not assume anything on the dimension of the whole space).
-Some small cases for $d$, however, have already been dealt with in the literature in other contexts: the case $d=1$, leading to the quadric Veronesean varieties in \cite{JSHVM1}, the case $d=2$ leading to the Segre varieties in \cite{JSHVM3}, and the case $d=3$, leading to nonexistence, in \cite{JSHVM4}.
+The complexity and generality of the characterization (remember we work over arbitrary fields) does not allow a uniform proof dealing with all dimensions at the same time (where dimension $d$ means that $d+1$ is the dimension of the ambient projective space of the quadrics; we do not assume anything on the dimension of the whole space).
+Some small cases for $d$, however, have already been dealt with in the literature in other contexts: The case $d=1$, leading to the quadric Veronesean varieties in \cite{JSHVM1}, the case $d=2$, leading to the Segre varieties in \cite{JSHVM3}, and the case $d=3$, leading to nonexistence, in \cite{JSHVM4}.
 We consider it the main achievement of this paper to present a general and systematic treatment of the remaining cases, including the intrinsically more involved line-Grassmannians and exceptional varieties of type $\mathsf{E}_{6}$.

 We obtain more than merely a characterization of all geometries of the second row of the FTMS.
 Indeed, in contrast to Zak's original theorem, we do not fix the dimension of the space we are working in.
 This implies that we obtain some more ``varieties'' in our conclusion.
 Essentially, we obtain all subvarieties of the varieties of the second row of the split Freudenthal-Tits Magic Square that are controlled by the diagram of the corresponding building.